splunk/rba/docs/searches/risk_incident_rule_ideas.md

 ## Events from Multiple Sourcetypes

 This is a very effective approach that looks for when a single risk object has events from multiple security data sources.
-With a well-defined naming scheme for your searches, you may not need to utilize a saved search to retain this information in your risk rules.
+With a well-defined naming scheme for your searches (or bringing forward index+sourcetype in all of your risk rules), you may not need to utilize a saved search to retain this information in your risk rules.
 Otherwise, you could run something like this somewhat infrequently as a saved search:

 ```shell linenums="1"
 | rest splunk_server=local count=0 /services/saved/searches